HILONet: Hierarchical Imitation Learning from Non-Aligned Observations

-Fig. \ref{fig_pk} depicts the performance of the agents trained with all methods mentioned earlier.
-In all cases, our method outperform the GAILfO and reward engineering baseline method.
-These two algorithms are our main comparison algorithms because they are the same as ours belonging to ILfO algorithms.
-We show the final performance of all four methods in Table. \ref{table}.
-As for GAIL, it performs best because it has access to action labels from the expert.
-However, in all these five environments, our method is not far worse than GAIL, HILONet even gets a higher score in environment 3Dball.

-Furthermore, we prove our method can solve the two kinds of environments that having a specific goal point to achieve and these not.
-The results show that our method learns the expert action pattern from the order of demonstration frames.
-This can be indicated by the results in 3Dball and Swimmer.
-In these environments, tasks can not be solved by purely achieve the final observation of a demonstration trajectory.
-Agents must go through a series of specific observations to solve the task.
-And our method can learn to find these specific observations by following the order of demonstration frames, which is exactly our high policy's task.
-This conclusion is in the line with our theoretical proof.
+All demonstrations are collected by pre-trained expert policies which are trained with extinct reward.
+All tests are evaluated over three seeds and using 20 or 30 experts' trajectories in all environments.
+For all experiments, we utilize the environmental return as the performance of each method, which is the y-axis in all plots.